|

 stream here

-Man On The Radio - Single Musician & Broadcaster DANNY MARKS Spotlights Radio’s Enduring Power to Connect With "Man on the Radio" Single - Eric Alper Toronto-Based Artist Honours the Medium that Shaped His Life with Advance Single from Upcoming Album, Lifeline Whether we’re alone or in a crowd, listening to the radio has always felt like a one-on-one experience.
+Musician & Broadcaster DANNY MARKS Spotlights Radio’s Enduring Power to Connect With "Man on the Radio" Single - Eric Alper Toronto-Based Artist Honours the Medium that Shaped His Life with Advance Single from Upcoming Album, Lifeline Whether we’re alone or in a crowd, listening to the radio has always felt like a one-on-one experience.
 It seems like the DJ is talking directly to us.
 It’s where many of us have formed unique, personal connections with the songs we’ve heard as if they’re our own personal playlist.
 As a broadcaster himself, Danny Marks knows the power of radio very well.
 And as a lifelong musician and singer-songwriter, he’s celebrating radio’s enduring influence with his new single, “Man on the Radio” — available now.

 stream here